slhck/ffmpeg-black-split/README.md

 positional arguments:
   input                 input file

-optional arguments:
+options:
   -h, --help            show this help message and exit -d BLACK_MIN_DURATION, --black-min-duration BLACK_MIN_DURATION
                         Set the minimum detected black duration expressed in seconds.
-It must be a non-negative floating point number. (default: 2.0)
-  -r PICTURE_BLACK_RATIO_TH, --picture-black-ratio-th PICTURE_BLACK_RATIO_TH
+It must be a non-negative floating point number. (default: 2.0) -r PICTURE_BLACK_RATIO_TH, --picture-black-ratio-th PICTURE_BLACK_RATIO_TH
-                        Set the threshold for considering a picture 'black' (default: 0.98)
-  -t PIXEL_BLACK_TH, --pixel-black-th PIXEL_BLACK_TH
+                        Set the threshold for considering a picture 'black' (default: 0.98) -t PIXEL_BLACK_TH, --pixel-black-th PIXEL_BLACK_TH
-                        Set the threshold for considering a pixel 'black' (default: 0.1)
-  -o OUTPUT_DIRECTORY, --output-directory OUTPUT_DIRECTORY
+                        Set the threshold for considering a pixel 'black' (default: 0.1) -o OUTPUT_DIRECTORY, --output-directory OUTPUT_DIRECTORY
                         Set the output directory.
-Default is the current working directory. (default: None) --no-split            Don't split the video into segments. (default: False) --no-copy             Don't stream-copy, but re-encode the video. (default:
+Default is the current working directory.
-                        False)
+                        (default: None)
+  -e OUTPUT_EXTENSION, --output-extension OUTPUT_EXTENSION
-  -p, --progress        Show a progress bar on stderr (default: False) -v, --verbose         Print verbose info to stderr, and JSON of black and
-                        content periods to stdout (default: False)
+                        Set the ffmpeg output extension.
+Default is 'mkv'.
+Choose 'mov' for QuickTime-compatible files. (default: mkv) --no-split            Don't split the video into segments. (default: False) --no-copy             Don't stream-copy, but re-encode the video.
+This is useful in case of conversion errors when using different output formats. (default: False) -p, --progress        Show a progress bar on stderr (default: False) -v, --verbose         Print verbose info to stderr, and JSON of black and content periods to stdout (default: False)
 ```

 ## API